Did you know that the way you drive your car can considerably increase your fuel consumption and cost you more money?

 If you are racing to get somewhere and travelling over the speed limit, you are not only breaking the law but you are also increasing your fuel costs hugely potentially.
 So next time you are tempted to put your foot down, remember your purse strings.

-If you let your tyre pressure drop it increases the amount of fuel your car needs to travel along.
-Make sure you check your tyre pressure regularly and keep it topped up to save money and keep your car safe.
+If you let your tire pressure drop it increases the amount of fuel your car needs to travel along.
+Make sure you check your tire pressure regularly and keep it topped up to save money and keep your car safe.

 Choose black box insurance